Mastering TipKit: Advanced

 }

-From the naming of CoreParameterRecord, it is easy to see that this object is used to store parameter information in Tip.
+From the name CoreParameterRecord, it’s easy to see that this object is used to save information about the parameters (Parameter) in a Tip.

 Swift